alevere/openc2-python-slpf-iptables/README.md

 ## Acknowledgments

 * Joe Brule
-* All partipants of the Oasis OpenC2 Actuator Subcommittee
+* All partipants of the OASIS OpenC2 Actuator Subcommittee